ece-student/Team-16/docs/lab1/lab1.md

 ![PotentiometerCircuit](imagesLab1/IMG_2465.JPG)

-The code used to carry out the function exaplained above is shown here.
+The code used to carry out the function explained above is shown here.

 ```arduino
 const int analogInPin = A5;